codex-storage/nim-codex/docs/Marketplace.md

 curl -H 'Accept: text/plain' 'http://localhost:8000/api/codex/v1/spr'
 ```

-Set these paths into environment variables:
+You should get the SPR back starting with `spr:`.
+Next set these paths into environment variables:

 ```bash
 # set the SPR for the storage node